jonathanolson/slither/notes/deprecated.md

     - Perhaps give "edges" that combine a bunch --- a potentially longer ideal length?
     - CHECK signed area of each face, to see if we are still a planar embedding
 - [deprecated because static instant works nicely] COLOR SHIFTING (for maintaining good color separation)
+  - Wave equation for color shifting is overkill right? (for per-segment)
+  - If we want triadic colors (no?), use superposition of multiple offset angles
   - Per-edge region view
     - SimpleRegionView
       - Transfers edge nodes between regions!!